MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

     - PartitionKey value (*must be equals ("=") operator*)
     - SortKey value (operators: =, <, <= >, >=, Between, Begin) - optional
     - FilterExpression to further filter the data (this will happen on the client side)
-    - Returns up to 1MB of data or number of items specified by the **Limit**
+    - Returns upto 1MB of data or number of items specified by the **Limit**
     - Able to do pagination
     - We can query a table, secondary index or global secondary index
     - Efficient way to query DynamoDB!

 - **Scan**
-    - Scans the entire table and then filter data
+    - Scans the entire table and then filters data
-    - Returns up to 1MB ot data - we can use pagination to keep reading
+    - Returns up to 1 MB of data - we can use pagination to keep reading
-    - Consumes lot of RCU
+    - Consumes a lot of RCU
     - Limit impact using **Limit** /  reduce the size of the result in order to reduce costs
     - For faster performance we can use parallel scan
         - Way more RCU!